AWS Application Load Balancer

 The AWS Application Load Balancer functions at the application layer, receives requests, evaluates the listener rules in priority order to determine which rule to apply, and then selects a target from the target group.

-The Sumo Logic App for AWS Application Load Balancing uses logs and metrics to give you visibility into the health of your Application Load Balancer and target groups.
+The Sumo Logic app for AWS Application Load Balancing uses logs and metrics to give you visibility into the health of your Application Load Balancer and target groups.
 Use the pre-configured dashboards to understand the latency, request and host status, threat intel, and HTTP backend codes by availability zone and target group.

 Log typesβ